datacarpentry/sql-socialsci/_episodes/05-Creating new columns.md

 ## Using built-in functions to create new values
 In addition to using simple arithmetic operations to create new columns, you can also use some of the SQLite builtin functions.
 Full details of the available builtin functions are available from the SQLite.org wbsite [here](https://sqlite.org/lang_corefunc.html#instr).

-We will look at some of the arithmeticc and statistyical function when we deal with aggregations in a later lesson.
+We will look at some of the arithmetic and statistical functions when we deal with aggregations in a later lesson.
 For now we will focus on some text functions.

 To do this we will use the SN7577_Text table.
 This table has the same information in it as the SN7577 table but many of the numeric values have been replaced with their text equivalents.
 To find out how these text equivalents map to the numeric values you need to refer to the SN7577 data dictionary document which can be downloaded from [here - don't know what this link will be]